Got questions? We have answers! And if we don't, please do get in touch.

 Q. Where can I store my luggage when I leave for a trek?

-A. We offer a secure locked room to leave your luggage in while you are out trekking, within our new representative office in Hanoi or head office in Sapa.
+A. We offer a securely locked room to leave your luggage while you are out trekking, within our head office in Sapa.
 Upon your return, please let our staff know, and we will be happy to assist you with your luggage.

 Q. Is there somewhere to freshen up?